-One of the benefits is that as the cookie is stored server-side, it avoids ITP’s 1-7 day limit before the cookie is erased.
+One of the benefits of this is that as the cookie is stored server-side, it avoids ITP’s 1-7 day limit before the cookie is erased.

 This solution only works with Google cookies and most organizations tend to use a combination of tracking tools.
-It’s also important to note that where opt-ins are required – for GDPR compliance for example, consents will need to be obtained.
+It’s also important to point out that where opt-ins are required – for GDPR compliance for example, consents will need to be obtained.

 Cassie’s Identity Service

 Cassie’s Identity Service module has a persistence feature that regenerates the cookies and critically, the identifiers by storing their users’ cookie consents, or indeed the actual cookie scripts themselves, in Cassie’s centralized platform.
 Regardless of whether these cookies have been categorized as first or third party, Cassie’s identity service will assign each anonymous visitor to your site a unique identifier and create a record of the consent provided for each cookie loaded to that user’s browser.
 Should that particular individual visit the site again at a later date, Cassie will recognize the visitor based on their unique identifier and regenerate the purged cookies.

 This innovative solution simply delivers the consent that the visitor originally made.
 It is compliant and ethical and resolves the inaccurate attribution data caused by ITP.
 The solution has a low-tech stack, allowing you to use your existing solutions, so is quick and easy to deploy.

 If you’d like to see how ITP will impact your organization you can use our ITP Calculator by clicking here.

 And to see how Cassie can help you make the most of your data, contact us.